 Attorneys are responsible to perform the required steps and reach the best results for their clients.
 When the attorney is stalking you with difficulties rather than helping you move forward, you need to find an experienced advocate that knows his way around the law to help you claim your legal rights through a legal malpractice lawsuit.
-But mistakes without evidence are not enough to prove a legal malpractice occurred.
-You must first prove a few things with the help of an experienced Sherman Oaks legal malpractice attorney:
+But mistakes without evidence are not enough to prove legal malpractice occurred.
+You must first prove a few things with the help of an experienced California legal malpractice attorney:

 1 The attorney you hired didn’t provide the expected professional standard of care.

 2 If the case was handled the right way, it would have yielded better results.

 Legal malpractice can happen during litigation or transactional work.
 For instance, a common example of malpractice during litigation is when the attorney fails to file the claim before the deadline.
 Transactional malpractice refers more to the documents required to succeed in your case.

 An attorney can commit legal malpractice in a number of ways:

 1 When the attorney fails to apply the proper law.

 2 Your attorney failed to communicate effectively with you and didn’t respond to your messages and phone calls in a timely manner.

 4 The settlement was reached without your approval.

 5 The funds were not used for what it was intended.